Wall mounted book shelves which allow books to be displayed with the covers facing outwards are often known as

 If you're looking for inspiration, on this page you'll find photos of three different types of wall-mounted book shelves.
 There are also links to tutorials which explain how to install them.

-And if you're keen to raise a reader but are wondering whether all this is really worth the effort, take a look at this page which explains how rain-gutter book shelves in classrooms and bedrooms have encouraged kids of all ages to read more.
+And if you're keen to raise a reader but are wondering whether all this is really worth the effort, take a look at the research which explains how rain-gutter book shelves in classrooms and bedrooms have encouraged kids of all ages to read more .

 These cheap timber spice racks work perfectly as rain-gutter book shelves.
 You can leave them as is or paint them any colour you like.